Meet the Team

 - Charity shop

-- Free access to computers, internet and basic printing
+- Free access to computers, internet and basic printing (for employment or admin reasons)

 - Crisis support (including provision of emergency food or clothing packages)